c-cube/quip-book/src/reference/more-boxing.md

 is thus `(cl (- (box C)) (+ (box D)))`.

-We used the assumption mechanism to get rid of `(- (box C))` locally to avoiding boxing it along with the other literals when we apply `box-proof`.
+We used the assumption mechanism to get rid of `(- (box C))` locally to avoid boxing it along with the other literals when we apply `box-proof`.